espena/sosicon/README.markdown

 Use the -o parameter to specify optional output file basename:

 `sosicon -2shp -o ~/myfolder/arealdekke input.sos`

+## PostGIS conversion

+Use the -2psql parameter to make a PostGIS import file (SQL script) from a SOSI file.
+The generated SQL file can be run against any PostgreSQL database with PostGIS installed.
+Use the [psql command-line utility](http://www.postgresql.org/docs/9.3/static/app-psql.html) to import the file.

+`sosicon -2psql input.sos`

+This command will create a default SQL file named "postgis_dump.sql".
+When imported to PostgreSQL, the data tables will be put in the schema "sosicon" by default.
+There will be one table for each recognized geometry in the SOSI file.
+The tables will be named "object_point", "object_polygon" and "object_linestring".

+The "-schema" and "-table" parameters can be used to customize the schema and table base name:

+`sosicon -2psql -schema topo -table arealdekke input.sos`

+When imported to PostgreSQL, the tables will be named "arealdekke_point", "arealdekke_polygon" and "arealdekke_linestring".
+The tables will be put in a schema named "topo".

+By default, the SOSI geometries are converted to [EPSG:4326](http://spatialreference.org/ref/epsg/4623/) grid when imported to PostgreSQL.
+Use the "-srid" parameter to specify another target grid, for example Google mercator; SRID 900913:

+`sosicon -2psql -schema topo -table arealdekke -srid 900913 input.sos`

+PostGIS takes care of the actual grid conversion when the data is inserted into the table(s).
+The user must assert that the target srid exists in PostGIS' spatial_ref_sys table.

 ## Build from source code